chorman0773/PokemonSMS-C/README.md

 ### Utility Programs

 Several programs of varying size are under the `util` and are built for linking purposes.
 These programs achieve various tasks necessary to execute the game, but not otherwise available.

-The programs include
+The programs include:

-`io` a LCS 4 (tentative, currently available as Connor Horman LCSD 1) compatible Binary IO Library.
+* `io` a LCS 4 compatible Binary IO Library.

-`shadenbt` which is used to save game progress in the ShadeNBT Format described [here](https://chorman0773.github.io/BinarySpecifiations/ShadeNBT).
+* `shadenbt` which is used to save game progress in the ShadeNBT Format described [here](https://chorman0773.github.io/BinarySpecifiations/ShadeNBT).

-`pkmcom` which implements the PkmCom Abstract Protocol and a Number of Base Protocols, including ones not part of the PkmCom Specification.
+* `pkmcom` which implements the PkmCom Abstract Protocol and a Number of Base Protocols, including ones not part of the PkmCom Specification.

-`collect` a basic C library that provides various data structures.
+* `collect` a basic C library that provides various data structures.

 ## Building